 Hargeisa International Airport is only 10 minutes away.
 If volunteers and visitors for the Edna Hospital land in Hargeisa, we pick them up free of charge.
 If needed, we can also help with ticket purchase from here.

-Ultimate Air – www.ultimateair.net – There are flights 5x times weekly and flight takes 40 minutes between Hargeisa and Djibouti on new aircraft with South African pilots. $195 each way single fare.
+Ultimate Air – www.ultimateair.net – There are flights 5x times weekly and the flight takes 40 minutes between Hargeisa and Djibouti on new aircraft with South African pilots. $195 each way single fare.
 (Compare to $150 each way by road which takes 2 1/2 hours and is not recommended.)

 East African Safari Air Express – provides flights from Nairobi.
 The last time we checked, the flights were scheduled in each direction only on Tuesdays and Saturdays.
 Nairobi, which serves as a hub for air travel in East Africa, is very easy to reach.